mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 ``````````````````````````````````````````````````````

 If the driver implements CMAP specification, verify that no new
-ConnectionCreated CMAP events have been published.
+PoolCleared CMAP events have been published.
 Otherwise verify that
 `connections.totalCreated` serverStatus value has not changed using the same client that was used for test operation.